yangalan123/Amortized-Interpretability/README.md

 git clone https://github.com/yangalan123/Amortized-Interpretability.git
 cd Amortized-Interpretability
-git submodule update --init --recursive conda create -p ./env python=3.9 # As the upstream dependency is broken for 3.8, we use 3.9 here, subject to future updates. conda activate ./env # the environment position is optional, you can choose whatever places you like to save dependencies.
-Here I choose ./env for example. cd thermostat # we now have the local thermostat copy, so let's build it first pip install -r requirements.txt pip install -e . cd .. pip install -r requirements.txt # build the main repo dependencies
+git submodule update --init --recursive conda create -p ./env python=3.9 # Python 3.8 should also work, but we use 3.9 here for better compatibility.
+This is subject to future updates. conda activate ./env # the environment position is optional, you can choose whatever places you like to save dependencies.
+Here I choose ./env for example. cd thermostat # we now have the local thermostat copy, so let's build it first pip install -e . # please ignore the requirements.txt in thermostat/, as it is older and may result in unexpected errors cd .. pip install -r requirements.txt # build the main repo dependencies
 ```